sjorsdonkers/toml-jai/README.md

 - Read TOML directly into any (nested) struct or generic `Toml.Value`.
 - Any field not in the TOML fails unless annotated with `@TomlOptional`.
 Any superfluous fields in the TOML are ignored.
 - Compile-time constants are ignored and not compared.
-- By default, the parser fully validates whether the input is [TOML spec](https://toml.io/en/v1.0.0) compliant (`STRICT==true`).
-If you know the input is valid, `STRICT` can be set to `false` for performance or convenience.
-This will accept the input as long as the parser understands it even if it is not compliant.
-The amount of leniency may change in the future.
-See the [validation example](examples/validation.jai) for more details.
+- The parser fully validates whether the input is [TOML spec](https://toml.io/en/v1.0.0) compliant.

 ## Serialize
 `ok, toml_string := Toml.type_to_string(my_struct);`